arb8020/cloudforge-ml/README.md

 - if you omit --keep-alive, the pod terminates after training.
 Otherwise, it’ll drop you into an SSH session when done.

 ### examples to help you get started
-There are a few sample projects in projects/:
+There are a few sample projects in projects:

 example_cifar: clones a CIFAR10 speedrun repository, installs deps, and runs training.